turingschool-examples/frontend-mod-1-prework/day_5/questions.md

 ### 1. What is an Object, and how is it different from an Array in Javascript?

-Objects are similar to Arrays in that they are both ways to store data, but otherwise they are very different.
-Objects can serve as a database whereas arrays are just a simple and limited way to store some data.
+Objects are similar to Arrays in that they are both ways to temporarily hold data, but otherwise they are very different.
+Objects can serve as a diverse grouping of data storage whereas arrays are just a simple and limited way to store some data (usually of the same type).
 Arrays are just one data type to provide the value of a variable.
 Objects store multiple variables in the form of properties and have methods in the form of functions to give the data collection a behavior so that it becomes applicable to every day life and operations.

-Objects are comprised of properties in the form of variables and methods in the form of functions.
-These each have key-value pairs to give the data structure and more information.

 ### 2. In the space below, create an Object stored to a variable named `petStore`.
 This object should hold an inventory of items and the number of that item that you might find at a pet store.